Tribes and Reality

 And herds and packs survive!
 There is strength in the Tribe.

-But the tribe is still more; it uses the old systems but tries to include the new cognitive range inherent in the human animal.
+But the human tribe is more than a pack of dogs or a herd of sheep, we know this; a human tribe uses the old systems common in the animal kingdom, yes, but it also tries to include the new cognitive range inherent in the human animal.
 The concept of belief.
-It takes that advanced ability to understand reality, that fabulous new power, and like a monkey using a laptop to crack open a walnut, it does the best it can with it.., but really doesn’t get it so well.
+And so the human tribe takes that advanced ability to understand reality, that fabulous new power, but mis-uses it.
+Tribal brains are working at a million year evolutionary disadvantage.
+Like a monkey using a laptop computer to crack open a walnut, the Tribal brain does the best it can with it.., but really the old brain is simply ill-equipped to use it properly.
 Tribalism understands first and foremost that all the members have to act as one in order to survive, and thus the members of the tribe must all carry the same beliefs.
-And this isn’t even wrong.
+And while this can be enormously infuriating when priority is so casually given to group uniformity over factual accuracy, the tribal mind really is trying its level best to act in good faith.

-The problem is that the tribal mind gets the priority levels all mixed up.
-It places far less importance on the factual accuracy of those beliefs than it does on it simply being collectively the same in all members.
-The social binding power it understands as critical comes from differentiating between Member of the Tribe and.., Other.
+The problem is that from the perspective of the modern human, the tribal mind is getting the priority levels all mixed up.
+It places far less importance on the factual accuracy of its beliefs than it does on it simply being collectively beleived by all members.
+The social binding power it understands as critical comes from differentiating between Member of the Tribe and.., Other. -And those same million years of bloody survival have proven the case.
+And we feel it, boy!
+Deep down inside?
+Being cast out of the group strikes a host of 'bad feels' into the gut and heart!
+That program is hardwired!

 Try it sometime: